 The Bute Collection's Shakespeare First Folio as bound by the Edinburgh bookbinder, William Pender in 1931-32.

-The Bute First Folio will be on display at Mount Stuart from 17th April to 3rd May 2023 - full details of our opening hours and ticket prices will be available soon.
+The Bute First Folio will be on display at Mount Stuart from 17th April to 3rd May 2023 - full details of our opening hours and ticket prices can be found here.